-Residents/fellows have multiple roles, including supervisor, teacher, role model and assessor.
-Residents/fellows must orient students to a new service.
-Students depend on the resident/fellow to give them a tour of the facility, to tell them where to be and when and what to do when they get there.
-The resident/fellow needs to spend time with the student specifying his or her role in various areas listed below.
-Many of these areas will be specified as part of the rotation description/objectives: blood draws, precautionary measures such as infection control, numbers of patients to be seen per day, write ups to be handed in per week, conferences to attend, frequency of call and where the on call quarters are for that service, time of rounding, how to access computers for patient information, policy on placing orders with counter signature, expected times for arrival and departure, policy for absenteeism and layout of facilities.
+Clinical trainees have multiple roles, including supervisor, teacher, role model and assessor.
+Clinical trainees must orient students to a new service.
+Students depend on the clinical trainee to give them a tour of the facility, to tell them where to be and when and what to do when they get there.
+The clinical trainee needs to spend time with the student specifying his or her role in various areas listed below.
+Many of these areas will be specified as part of the rotation description/objectives: required procedures, precautionary measures such as infection control, numbers of patients to be seen per day, patient write ups, conferences to attend, frequency of call and where the on call rooms are for that service, time of rounding, use of the electronic medical record for charting, policy on placing orders with counter signature, expected times for arrival and departure, policy for absenteeism and layout of facilities.

-Resident/Fellow as Role Model: Residents/fellows are role models for students.
+Clinical Trainee as Role Model: Clinical trainees are role models for students.
 Role modeling behavior includes ethical behavior and professionalism, medical reasoning, clinical decision making and compassionate, humanistic approaches to patient care.
 Students should be treated with respect.
-Destructive, belittling comments do not enhance learning and are inappropriate.
+Mistreatment (e.g. destructive, belittling comments) neglect and microaggressions do not enhance learning and are inappropriate.

-Teaching Role of Residents/Fellows:
+Teaching Role of Clinical Trainees:

 - Specify learning objectives.
 The clinical trainees should be familiar with rotation objectives as noted above.
+If the trainee has questions about the objectives they can reach out to the clerkship director/faculty.
+The medical students are also good sources of information regarding the rotation's learning objective.
 The students should be informed about the objectives for their rotation on their first day. - Specify organization.
 The clinical trainee should describe the rotation expectations for example, how much time students should spend on different activities such as rounding and patient care responsibilities. - Specify teaching methods.
 Students should have time set aside each week to meet with the attending and/or senior resident.
-This provides an opportunity for the student to ask questions, receive feedback and to learn for example, medical facts, ethical issues, the diagnostic process, treatment options, management plans, doctor-patient communication skills, cost-containment, preventive medicine and interdisciplinary care.
-An essential component of good teaching is providing helpful feedback to improve performance. - Residents/fellows should provide constructive feedback to students on an ongoing basis throughout their rotation.
+This provides an opportunity for the student to ask questions, receive feedback and to learn for example, medical facts, ethical issues, the diagnostic process, treatment options, management plans, doctor-patient communication skills, value-based care, preventive medicine and interdisciplinary care.
+An essential component of good teaching is providing helpful feedback to improve performance. - Clinical trainees should provide constructive feedback to students on an ongoing basis throughout their rotation.
 It should be clearly defined and should include both constructive criticisms (targeted areas for improvement) and positive feedback (areas of strength).
-Residents/fellows are expected to directly observe and assess the student's performance in areas such as patient care, histories and physicals, etc. Direct observation forms the foundation of feedback. - Evaluative Role.
+Clinical trainees are expected to directly observe and assess the student's performance in areas such as patient care, histories and physicals, procedures, etc. Direct observation forms the foundation of feedback. - Evaluative Role.
 Students who have ongoing difficulties or serious events occur during the rotation need to be identified with the expectations for the student written down and a plan agreed upon by all parties on how these problems can be solved.
 In general the attending and/or Clerkship Director should be included in this process.

 Clinical Assessment System (CAS): CWRU uses the CAS for student assessment/feedback.
 This system allows students to request feedback from a faculty/resident/fellow based on observations of interactions of the student with one or more patients.
-Residents/fellows will receive an email from a generic mailbox (clerkshipevaluation@case.edu) initiated by the student requesting feedback on those observations/interactions.
+Clinical trainees will receive an email from a generic mailbox (clerkshipevaluation@case.edu) initiated by the student requesting feedback on those observations/interactions.
 A direct link to the CAS system is provided in the email.
 The "?" button in CAS is available for more information on the system and examples of types of feedback that are useful.